 Official withdrawals after the start of the program require:

 - A scheduled meeting with the Director of PreCollege for an exit interview where, together with parents/guardians, a student must sign a Voluntary Withdrawal Form.
-More details and the form can be found in the Student Handbook.

 - Students requesting an official withdrawal will receive a permanent grade of “W” on their academic record; and will be ineligible for any refunds.